Sherlock Holmes: A Game of Shadows: Future

-Sequel
+Possible sequel

 In 2011, Warner Bros.
 Pictures announced the first draft for Sherlock Holmes 3 was being written by screenwriter Drew Pearce; he was later replaced by Justin Haythe.
 Jude Law commented on the project in late 2013, saying, "We had a meeting earlier this year, the three of us, and I think it's being written now.
 Warner Bros. have still got to agree to pay for it...
 I think they want to!"
 He added, "It's a slow process.
 We're all busy.
 So getting us together to try to nail that has taken a little bit longer than we had hoped."
 In 2014, Susan Downey stated that a third film was in development: "There's an idea, there's an outline, there is not a script yet.
 Trust me, the studio would love there to be a script.
 But our feeling is, we gotta get it right."

 Producer Lionel Wigram said in 2015 that both Downey Jr. and Law would reprise their roles from the first two films.
 In 2016, Downey claimed the film would begin shooting later in the year, but the same month, it was revealed that James Coyne was hired to rewrite the script.
 After more delays, Wigram later speculated in 2017 that the film would begin shooting in 2018.
 Warner Bros. stated in 2018 that the third film was scheduled for release on December 25, 2020, with Downey, Law and Anderson reprising their roles and Chris Brancato writing the script.

 In 2019, the release date was pushed to December 22, 2021, and it was announced that Ritchie would be replaced by Dexter Fletcher as the film's director.
 The film was approved for a $20.9 million tax break by the California Film Commission in May 2019, against a projected production budget of $107.8 million.

 Fletcher said in 2021 that the film was delayed indefinitely due to the ongoing COVID-19 pandemic, stating, "We started going and then Covid hit, and they were like, 'Look we're going to stand it down and Robert has got something else he wants to do'...These things are so big that you don't wanna just chisel them into something...
 I know that Robert will not let that fish off the hook."
 In 2023, Fletcher said that he, Downey, and writer Joe Penhall were working on the script in Downey's home, reiterating that the pandemic affected development and their personal plans, schedules, and priorities in terms of projects.
 Susan Downey and Team Downey collaborator Amanda Burrell later confirmed that the project was still a priority for the company and for Downey.